julianli00/julianli00/README.md

 <p>
   Data Science student at <a href="https://www.ubc.ca/">University of British Columbia</a>. <br>

-  <i>At the moment, I'm learning more about Natural Language Processing for Low-Resource Languages, Machine Learning, and Deep Learning<i></i>.
+  <i>At the moment, I'm learning more about Natural Language Processing, Machine Learning, and Deep Learning<i></i>.
 </p>

 <p align="center">